 Not every side is dressed to kill.
 The outside of the west wing, hidden from the street by a parallel wing, provided residential quarters for navy commissioners.
 The mysterious hanging doors aren't leftovers from Robert Louis Stevenson; they were originally at ground level, but about 1870 the foundation was excavated and lower floors added to bring the building down to the level of the Embankment.

 Despite the medieval dress, the Yorkshire limestone is cladding on a brick building with iron joists and cast-iron roof plates.
-(The iron-framed towers have been proposed as contenders for the title of London's first highrise.)
 Despite the Gothic trim, too, the profile of the building is classical, which is why Pugin told a visitor, "All Grecian, Sir, Tudor details on a classic body."

-The building was heavily bombed in 1941 but was rebuilt by 1951.
+The building was heavily bombed in 1941 but rebuilt by 1951.